The Tannat grape feels

 More about Uruguay wineries around the Web:

-Wines of Uruguay - An in-depth look at wine growing in Uruguay, along with updates on wines and vintners, listings of wineries and more information on how to find wines from Uruguay where you live.
+Wines of Uruguay - An in-depth look at wine growing in Uruguay, along with updates on wines and vintners, listings of wineries and more information on grape varieties and how they grow..

 Uruguayan Wine - Wikipedia - Check out the whole history of wine production in Uruguay including a list and map of top wine regions along with photos and related references.